archlinux/aur/README.md

 The cmp command has the same functionality as graph, but is intended for comparing two securities.
 The command takes two symbols as arguments.
 Both graphs will be displayed.
-To com
 ```bash
 $ tick cmp [symbol] [symbol]
 ```